pattern-lab/patternlab-node/packages/docs/src/docs/php/advanced-pattern-lab-nav.md

 ---

-title: Modifying Pattern Lab's Navigation | Pattern Lab
+title: Modifying Pattern Lab's Navigation
-heading: Modifying Pattern Lab's Navigation - PHP
+tags:
+  - docs
 ---

 When sharing Pattern Lab with a client it may be beneficial to turn-off certain elements in the default navigation.
 To turn-off navigation elements do the following: